Bachelor of Information Systems

 - Up to 17 credit points of core units (including one Work Integrated Learning unit)

-- Up to 8 credit points of elective units (which may include a 6 or 8 credit point major sequence)
+- Up to 8 credit points of elective units (which may include a 6 or 8 credit point major sequence of your choice*)

 - MIS010 Academic Induction for the Bachelor of Information Systems (0 credit point unit)